-In the maritime heyday of tall sailing ships the natural deep waterway of Milford Haven was renowned for its scenic beauty and famously described by Lord Nelson as the ‘greatest natural harbour in the world’.
-However the safe accessibility for ships meant the 20th century and the age of the ‘super tanker’ brought massive industrialisation with oil refineries, gas terminals and power stations which now dominate this area on both sides of the Haven.
+In the maritime heyday of tall sailing ships, the natural deep waterway of Milford Haven was renowned for its scenic beauty and famously described by Lord Nelson as the ‘greatest natural harbour in the world’.

-Starting out from Angle Bay the path joins an access road and soon passes near a huge oil refinery which dwarfs some old farmhouses which are in its shadow.
+From Angle Bay the path joins an access road and passes by a huge oil refinery facility which dominates the landscape and dwarfs some old farmhouses which lie in its shadow.

-At the back of Popton Fort the path leads across countryside.
-There is a surprisingly pleasant walk through an ancient woodland with some old ivy covered ruins and masses of bluebells, wildflowers and butterflies above a small inlet known as Bulwell Bay.
-It seemed idyllic and for a time it was possible to forget the nearby heavy industry.
+It’s a surprisingly pleasant countryside walk through an ancient woodland with some old ivy covered ruins and masses of bluebells, wildflowers and butterflies above a small inlet known as Bulwell Bay.
+For a time it was possible to forget there was any heavy industry nearby.

-The return walk from here followed the road up to Wallaston Cross and then along country lanes and some wonderful Pembrokeshire farm land eventually leading back down to Angle Bay.
+The return walk from here followed the road up to Wallaston Cross then along quiet country lanes next to some wonderful farm land being prepared for Pembrokeshire’s famed new potatoes.

 ah! thanks for sharing, brings back my own memories of walking the path of hostels, pubs and the beauteous Welsh countryside.